Next steps to consider

 Life has its cycles, as do the economy and the financial markets.
 But when it comes to market cycles, emotions often get in our way.
-We often do the wrong thing at different phases, buying exuberantly at market highs and selling in a panic at market lows.
+Strong feelings can cloud our judgement and steer us toward financial decisions that may not support our long-term goals.
+Understanding the market cycles and paying close attention to our emotions can help us stay on track.

 The economic and market cycles and our emotions

 Economic cycles range from 28 months to more than 10 years.
 Stock market cycles have typically anticipated economic cycles by 6–12 months on average.
-The cycles are familiar.
-So are the emotions we feel at different phases, what we want to do versus what we should do.
+The cycles are familiar—the economy expands and contracts and the markets rise and fall.
+Our emotions often get swept up in the recurring ebb and flow.

 When markets shift, it's valuable to have a long-term asset allocation plan that can be rebalanced to a target mix of stocks, bonds, and cash.
 Such a plan can force you to remain disciplined through cycles—so you can buy low and sell high.

-All market cycles reach a top.
+All market cycles reach an exhilarating top.
 At this point, growth is strong but moderating, unemployment is low, and interest rates are often falling.
 However, corporate earnings are under pressure, and the risk of a recession is rising.
 Growth has caused many investors to feel invincible, and many buy more stocks.
-They buy high—just as the market has crested.
+They buy high on a high—just as the market has crested.

 What to consider: Instead of buying, most investors should think about selling some stocks to capture gains, especially if their allocation to stocks has risen above their long-term plan.
 Buying high-quality bonds might also help prepare for a cyclical drop.

-After the peak comes the trough.
-The economy is in recession and corporate profits are sliding.
+After the peak comes the scary slide downward.
+The economy lurches toward recession and corporate profits are sliding.
 At first, investors hold out hope for the bull market to continue.
-But as prices fall, anger and regret set in along with the temptation to sell.
+But as prices fall, fear arises—along with the temptation to sell.

 What to consider: Now the game is protection and patience.
 Going to cash can limit your ability to grow your money long term.
 If your asset mix matches your goals, it could make sense to continue investing.

 For investors, a market bottom is tumultuous and depressing.
 Stocks can drop more during this phase.
 A faint light is at the end of the tunnel as the Fed cuts rates.
 Even with a solid plan, you may feel defeated.
-This is a point of maximum pain, and also a point of maximum potential.
+This can be a point of maximum pain, but also a point of maximum potential.

 What to consider: Perseverance is key.
+“Don’t forget: You did well before the downturn, and take pride in that.
+Now’s the chance to invest in even better ways,” DeSteno says.
 The measured path is to invest and if necessary, rebalance to your target mix of investments—not cash out and lock in losses.
 Stocks are on sale.
 Investors who buy in this valley have done well when prices begin rising.
 Historically, powerful rebounds have followed some of the deepest market drops.

 After the bottom comes the cautious enthusiasm of an emerging bull market.
 The economy shows signs of a rebound, interest rates are low, and corporate profits are rising.
 So are stocks: The average increase in the S&P 500 the year after the bottom of a market cycle is 47%.
 But many investors have checked out, and as the market rises, they miss the early, often powerful, rebound.